-We have audited the Cuyahoga County District Board of Health's (the District) compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that could directly and materially affect each of the Cuyahoga County District Board of Health's major federal programs for the year ended December 31, 2012.
-The Summary of Audit Results in the accompanying schedule of findings identifies the District's major federal programs.
+We have audited the Cuyahoga County District Board of Health's (the District) compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that could directly and materially affect the Cuyahoga County District Board of Health's major federal program for the year ended December 31, 2013.
+The Summary of Auditor's Results in the accompanying schedule of findings identifies the District's major federal program.